 At the start of my journey I discovered Amanda Johnson, a Business Coach, Mentor and Trainer specialising in Virtual Assistants who runs VACT Training Ltd .
 Following a conversation with Amanda I enrolled on her VA Mastery Course.
 This helped me with what was required in working as a Virtual Assistant, introduction to new applications and software, and running your own business.
 An absolutely brilliant course and very supportive Facebook group as well.
 The Social Media Bootcamp Course was another excellent course that helped me with marketing for Witts End Business Services and social media marketing.

 Working through the VACT training courses and also working with Amanda has certainly help me in my journey in setting up my business and as a Freelance Pa/Virtual Assistant.
 I can highly recommend getting in touch with Amanda Johnson.

 In the corporate world I had used the Microsoft Suite of Programs but there were still things that I felt I needed to update my skills on regarding the Microsoft products.
 Through doing my course with Amanda, I heard about Shelley Fishel from Tomorrow’s VA who runs a series of Microsoft training courses which I have found invaluable.
+The latest set of courses in 2022 run by Shelley Fishel are the Office Maestro Course these I have found are extremely good.
 I only wish that I had found Tomorrow’s VA when I worked in the corporate world.
 An excellent reference point for updating any Microsoft skills that you might need.